 Our Vision for the Movement

-- ensures that anti-trafficking efforts are evidence-based and effective, addressing the societal conditions that drive exploitation, human trafficking, and modern slavery, and
+- ensures that anti-trafficking efforts are evidence-based and effective, addressing the societal conditions that drive exploitation, human trafficking, and modern slavery

-To accomplish these goals, IATI is dedicated to catalyzing a professional, evidence-based response to human trafficking through our pillars of learning, applying, and sharing.
+To secure these goals, IATI is dedicated to catalyzing a professional, evidence-based response to human trafficking through our four pillars of learning, thinking, applying, and sharing.

 Every person has equal value.
 We aim to inspire a movement that sees value in every person and is committed to providing necessary social support to people before exploitation, trafficking, or slavery can occur.